 - Roberts v.
 Sea-Land Services, Inc. Peter successfully argued on behalf of the respondent in this case involving the construction and application of federal worker compensation laws.

 Peter is widely recognized as a leader in his field.
 In 2012, the National Law Journal/Legal Times named Peter to its list of “Champions & Visionaries,” a select group of “attorneys whose business foresight or legal acumen has expanded their firms, advanced the law or improved government.”
 The NLJ noted that Peter “has been front and center in almost every major energy lawsuit in the past two years.”
 Since 2011, Peter has been recognized in Benchmark Litigation for his appellate practice and has also been included in the “Best Lawyers in America” directory for his appellate, commercial litigation and media law work.
 Peter also was named one of the 2011 “MVPs” for Energy by Law360.
-In its 2012 edition, Chambers USA noted that Peter “is applauded as a ‘gifted and thoughtful advocate.’”
+Chambers USA 2013 noted that Peter “is singled out as ‘one of the most extraordinary advocates’ for his outstanding work on behalf of clients from a wide range of industries.”
 Washingtonian magazine has included Peter on its 2013 list of Washington’s Best Lawyers as one of the region’s “best legal minds” for his Supreme Court practice.

 Peter started his career at Sidley as an associate in 1989 after completing a clerkship for Justice Anthony Kennedy.
 In 2002 he joined the Department of Justice (DOJ) as the Principal Deputy Associate Attorney General.
 Peter spent most of his more than five-year tenure at DOJ as the Assistant Attorney General for the Civil Division, and ultimately served as Acting Attorney General of the United States.
 He returned to Sidley in 2008.